ievaaleksandravica/nodejs-basics/README.md

    * 2. shortcut for one line functions, no return needed
    * 3. do not work with objects, need to use the ES6 syntax of `name() {}`
    * 4. they are not binded by their own `this` keywords therefore great to use with standard functions
+* `4-arrow-challenge.js` challenge to create method where you need to use the filter method. `getTasksToDo` uses ES6 syntax, `filter` method uses arrow function shortcut.

 ### Notes App
 * `app.js`